bcgov/prime-web/README.md

 2. angular-cli `npm i -g @angular/cli`
 3. Node 6.9.x or greater

 Verify angular-cli is installed by running `ng -v`.
-Since `ng -v` is dependant upon the folder it's execued in (i.e. it looks in `node_modules/`), it's fine if some of the fields show "error."
+Since `ng -v` is dependent upon the folder it's executed in (i.e. it looks in `node_modules/`), it's fine if some of the fields show "error."

 ### Installation